RAKGHITHA/Predicting_Female_Foeticide_Risk/README.md

 This project analyzes and predicts female foeticide risk levels based on social and demographic indicators such as literacy rate, employment rate, and access to healthcare.
 It uses a Random Forest Classifier to predict the risk level for each district and evaluates the model's performance using accuracy and F1 score.

-# Female Foeticide Risk Prediction
-This project predicts the level of female foeticide risk (Low / Medium / High) for districts in India using socio-economic and demographic indicators.

 ## Dataset
 The dataset contains features like literacy rate, poverty index, income, health access, etc.